 - In some jurisdictions it would prove quite diffcult for a company to enforce their EULAs in court, because the buyer usually only gets to see the EULA when he/she installs the software, i.e. after buying it.
 Therefore, one cannot assume informed consent on the buyer's side.

-- When EAs Origin DRM-Software was introduced with Battlefield 3, there was quite an uproar about the extend of rights given to EA in the EULA to install very invasive spyware on customers computers.
-Since an EULA falls under general terms and conditions in German law and any paragraph that would be considered "unexpected" in such contracts are automatically null and void.
-And since giving a company free rein to install spyware when all you wanted was to buy a game, this falls very much under "unexpected terms", so the installation would be illegal and a criminal offense.
-As a result several large electronic store chains offered to take the game back even when opened.
+- When EA's Origin DRM-Software was introduced with Battlefield 3, there was quite an uproar about the extent of the rights given to EA in the EULA to install very invasive spyware on customers' computers.
+An EULA falls under general terms and conditions in German law and any paragraph that would be considered "unexpected" in such contracts is automatically null and void.
+And since giving a company free rein to install spyware when all you wanted was to buy a game is definitely unexpected, this falls very much under "unexpected terms", so the installation would be illegal and a criminal offense.
+As a result, several large electronic store chains offered to take the game back even when opened.
 It remains yet to be seen what will happen with Origin.

 - Google Chrome originally had the same EULA as everything else they had.
 It's fairly strict normally, but in context it basically said that they owned the Internet.

 - EULAs aren't really fine print, though; everything is written in the same font size.
 The reason for this is in most modern countries, putting anything important in fine print is a bad idea.
 Attempts to hide important clauses show bad faith, usually nullifying the contract if it harms the signer (but still valid if it harms the person who wrote it).
 Needless to say, savvy contract writers find other ways to hide the nasty.

 - The erotic visual novel Cross Days actually used it for giggles.
 Pirated copies of the game have a trojan that added personal information of the user to a public website, and to take it down the users had to admit to illegally downloading the game.